NeXus azint writer

 import numpy as np

-# Open the HDF5 file containing detector data
+# Path to the input HDF5 file containing detector data

 h5name = "scan-1737_pilatus.h5"